fevemania/fevemania-hugo/content/post/matplotlib-figure-vs-axes.md

 Whenever we need to visualize some image, statistical chart, or even data in python, [Matplotlib](https://matplotlib.org/) the Python 2D plotting library, usually comes into mind.

-Though we could just search for someone's code when we need plot some kinds of chart, such as histogram, piechart.
-However, I thought that there are still a little bit concepts we could learn at the beginning to make us get more sense of this library and make a good tune to our chart whenever we use it.
+Though we could just search for someone's code whenever we need plot some kinds of chart, such as histogram, piechart.
+However, I believed there are still a little bit concepts we could be familiar with at the beginning of learning Matplotlib library to help get more sense of it and be able to make a good tune to our chart whenever we use it.

 The following explanation refer to [These general Concepts](http://matplotlib.org/faq/usage_faq.html#general-concepts).